hellium01/presto/presto-docs/src/main/sphinx/connector/mongodb.rst

 ``mongodb.read-preference``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The read preference to use for queries, map-reduce, aggregation, and count.
+The read preference to use for queries, delegatedMap-reduce, aggregation, and count.
 The available values are ``PRIMARY``, ``PRIMARY_PREFERRED``, ``SECONDARY``, ``SECONDARY_PREFERRED`` and ``NEAREST``.

 This property is optional; the default is ``PRIMARY``.